youknowitskyle/MIPS-Multi-Cycle-Processor/README.md

 # MIPS-Multi-Cycle-Processor

-A 32-bit single cycle MIPS processor implemented using Verilog.
+A 32-bit multi-cycle MIPS processor implemented using Verilog.

 Instructions are read from a file named "memfile.dat".
 One test file is included.